PY7176 - Working with Difference and Diversity (2018/19)

 The assessment strategy focuses on students’ awareness of issues of difference and diversity, their ability to work effectively with such issues in practice and their capacity to reflect upon potentially relevant difference and diversity issues in themselves.
 Students complete a written assignment in which they are required to demonstrate each of these competencies.
 The written assignment will have two parts.

-Part 1) Students will be asked to select and describe two cases from their practice (1,000 words each) so far in which they feel issues regarding difference and diversity have been relevant.
-The two cases selected should address different kinds of diversity issues.
-Students will be asked to critically evaluate the way they responded to, thought about and worked with these particular dimensions of the cases presented, drawing on relevant literature, policy and research to inform their discussion and learning.
-Attention should be paid to i) potentially relevant considerations for the therapeutic relationship, non-discriminatory practice, ii) adaptations to practice that were or could have been made to the student’s practice; and iii) articulating what the student feels has been learned about working with difference and diversity from their experience in each case.
-(2,000 words; learning outcomes 1 and 2).
+a) Students will be asked to discuss material from their own clinical practice so far where they feel issues regarding difference and diversity have been relevant.
+They will be asked to critically evaluate the way they responded to, thought about and worked with these dimensions of the material presented, drawing on relevant literature, policy and research to inform their discussion and learning (learning outcomes 1 and 2).

-Part 2) Students will be asked to i) select and describe an aspect of themselves that they associate with a sense of personal difference and which they feel has some relevance to their professional role, and ii) to consider the potential implications of this for their practice, relationships with clients and other professionals, their identity and future development as a counselling psychologist.
-This should be illustrated with an example from one or two pertinent cases and supported by references to relevant literature to inform and expand the discussion and reflection.
-(1,000 words; learning outcome 3).
+b) Students will be asked to i) select and describe an aspect of themselves that they associate with a sense of personal difference and which they feel has some relevance to their professional role, and ii) to consider the potential implications of this for their practice, relationships with clients and other professionals, their identity and future development as a counselling psychologist.
+This should be illustrated with an example from one or two pertinent cases and supported by references to relevant literature to inform and expand the discussion and reflection (learning outcome 3).

 Students are expected to attend all timetabled sessions for the module.
 Although there may be occasions when circumstances prevent trainees from attending (e.g., illness), a minimum of 80% attendance is required overall to demonstrate adequate engagement with the module.